Aliases for MTM1 Gene

 GeneCards Summary for MTM1 Gene

 MTM1 (Myotubularin 1) is a Protein Coding gene.
-Diseases associated with MTM1 include myotubular myopathy, x-linked and early-onset glaucoma.
+Diseases associated with MTM1 include myotubular myopathy, x-linked and myopathy.
 Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
 GO annotations related to this gene include phosphatase activity and phosphatidylinositol binding.
 An important paralog of this gene is MTMR2.

 UniProtKB/Swiss-Prot for MTM1 Gene